mmnowak/tarot-quiz/README.md

 * Used aria-current to indicate the current page for screen readers.
 * Provided all card images with alternative description.
 * Used a sans serif font to ensure the website is dyslexia-friendly.
+* Used a contrast checker to ensure there is sufficient contrast between background and foreground colours.

 ## Technologies Used